Required Records and Administrative Tasks for Child and Adult Care Food Program Sponsors

 Records to Document Daily

-• Meal Counts for each meal and snack served (complete at point of service).
+· Meal Counts document each meal and snack served at the point of service.

-• Infant Meal Counts and Infant Food Production Records or Infant Menu Records must be completed at time of service.
+· Meal Counts for infants under one year of age, Infant Food Production Records and Infant Menu Records must be completed by the end of the day.

 Records Retention.
 Keep all required Child and Adult Care Food Program (CACFP) materials (menus, food production records, infant records, attendance, meal counts, copies of claims, food receipts, income and enrollment sheets and all supporting documents, etc.) for three years plus the current program year.
 This includes all daily, monthly and yearly records and policy memos sent by listserv message from the State Agency.